Mickey Mouse Disco: Legacy

 D23 celebrated the album's 40th anniversary with a roller disco party.

 A sample of the discofied version of "It's a Small World" can be heard on Fatboy Slim's 1999 recording "Praise You".

+The outfit that Mickey wears on the cover of the album is on display as one of his costumes in the queue of the Mickey & Minnie's Runaway Railway attraction at Disneyland.
+In addition, a selection of songs from the album can be heard from sound equipment next to the costume.